These vegan cardamom buns are free of dairy, eggs, and refined sugar. They’re soft, delicious, and the perfect treat to enjoy with coffee or tea!

 - Roll out dough into a large thin rectangle.
 Spread butter mixture evenly over dough.

 - Fold dough into thirds, like a letter, and gently pinch or roll to seal edges.

 - With long edge facing you, use a pizza cutter or knife to cut rectangle into 1-inch strips.
 Should get between 10-12 strips.
 (If butter & sugar mixture is too warm, it may want to seep out of the strips while shaping.
 If this is the case, cover strips and place into the fridge or freezer for a few minutes to chill the butter.
 This will make it easier to roll)

-- Take one strip and carefully twist 1–3 times.
+- Take one strip and carefully twist a few times times.
 Hold one end of the twisted dough on the counter and gently wrap the other end around in a circle, tucking the end under the bun.

 - Place bun on a parchment paper lined baking sheet and repeat with remaining strips.
 Be sure to place them a few inches apart so they have room to rise.

-- Brush buns with almond milk and sprinkle with chopped almonds.
+- Brush buns with almond milk and sprinkle with chopped almonds (optional.)